GSA/ficam-federation/_design/06_federation_protocols.md

 ## iGov For OAuth2

-OAuth2 web authorization protocol is used widely to secure web facing applications using JSON data formats via REST APIs.
-The iGov specifications add security and interoperability to the **OAuth 2.0** (OAuth2) protocol framework for federated access in the government context.
+**OAuth 2.0** (OAuth2) is a delegated web authorization protocol.
+It is used widely to request access to web facing applications using JSON data formats via REST APIs.
+Since OAuth2 does not support data transfer security other than TLS, the iGov specifications add security and interoperability to the protocol framework for federated access in the government context.

 The three profiles of OAuth2 are:
 - OAuth2 Client Profiles
 - OAuth2 Authorization Server Profiles
 - OAuth2 Protected Resource Profiles

-In a successful OpenID Connect transaction, the IdP issues an ID Token, which is a signed assertion in JSON Web Token (JWT) format.
-The client parses the ID Token to learn about the subscriber and primary authentication event at the IdP.
-This token contains at minimum the following information about the subscriber and authentication event:

-- iss - An HTTPS URL identifying the IdP that issued the assertion.
-- sub - An IdP-specific subject identifier representing the subscriber.
-- aud - An IdP-specific audience identifier, equal to the OAuth 2.0 client identifier of the client at the IdP.
-- exp - The timestamp at which the ID Token expires and after which SHALL NOT be accepted the client.
-- iat - The timestamp at which the ID Token was issued and before which SHALL NOT be accepted by the client.

-In addition to the ID Token, the IdP also issues the client an OAuth 2.0 access token which can be used to access the UserInfo Endpoint at the IdP.
-This endpoint returns a JSON object representing a set of attributes about the subscriber, including but not limited to their name, email address, physical address, phone number, and other profile information.
-While the information inside the ID Token is reflective of the authentication event, the information in the UserInfo Endpoint is generally more stable and could be more general purpose.
-Access to different attributes from the UserInfo Endpoint is governed by the use of a specially-defined set of OAuth scopes, openid, profile, email, phone, and address.

-An additional scope, offline_access, is used to govern the issuance of refresh tokens, which allow the SP to access the UserInfo Endpoint when the subscriber is not present.
-Access to the UserInfo Endpoint is structured as an API and may be available when the subscriber is not present.
-Therefore, access to the UserInfo Endpoint is not sufficient for proving a subscriber’s presence and establishing an authenticated session at the RP.
+The **Client Profiles** defines the data requested for authorization requests.
+It includes the full redirect URIs with a client ID.
+The iGov adds the authentication step for the client to the authorization server using the claims based tokens.
+The data should be signed by the client using its private key.
+There are different specifications for each type of client.

 ## iGov For OIDC

-**OpenID Connect** (OIDC) builds on top of the **OAuth 2.0 (OAUTH)** authorization protocol to enable your agency users to authorize the SP to access the identity and authentication information.
+**OpenID Connect** (OIDC) protocol specifies the authentication and profile information exchange for web and mobile applications.
+It is build on top of the **OAuth 2.0 (OAUTH)** authorization protocol and shares similar JSON data format for assertions.
 The iGov specifications are used to define the OIDC profile for securing federated access in the government context.

+There are two profiles in OIDC:
+- OpenID Relying Party Profile
+- OpenID Provider Profile

 In a successful OpenID Connect transaction, the IdP issues an ID Token, which is a signed assertion in JSON Web Token (JWT) format.
 The client parses the ID Token to learn about the subscriber and primary authentication event at the IdP.
-This token contains at minimum the following information about the subscriber and authentication event:

-- iss - An HTTPS URL identifying the IdP that issued the assertion.
-- sub - An IdP-specific subject identifier representing the subscriber.
-- aud - An IdP-specific audience identifier, equal to the OAuth 2.0 client identifier of the client at the IdP.
-- exp - The timestamp at which the ID Token expires and after which SHALL NOT be accepted the client.
-- iat - The timestamp at which the ID Token was issued and before which SHALL NOT be accepted by the client.

 In addition to the ID Token, the IdP also issues the client an OAuth 2.0 access token which can be used to access the UserInfo Endpoint at the IdP.
 This endpoint returns a JSON object representing a set of attributes about the subscriber, including but not limited to their name, email address, physical address, phone number, and other profile information.
 While the information inside the ID Token is reflective of the authentication event, the information in the UserInfo Endpoint is generally more stable and could be more general purpose.
 Access to different attributes from the UserInfo Endpoint is governed by the use of a specially-defined set of OAuth scopes, openid, profile, email, phone, and address.